 The Metis Data Release 1.0, released since 2022-07-25, contains the Solar Orbiter/Metis L2 data acquired in the period 2021-12-03 up till and including 2022-04-10.
 This period covers the beginning of the Nominal Mission Phase (NMP) from STP180 to STP197, under variable instrument configurations.

 Access to data

-The Metis Data Release 1.0 is public and can be freely downloaded from the following links:
+The Metis Data Release 1.0 is public and can be freely downloaded through the Solar Orbiter Archive.

 Technical support to the Metis data

 Because of the technical and the preliminary calibrated nature of the current release, it is strongly recommended to get in contact with a Metis Team member who will provide technical assistance during data handling.
 In return, co-authorship on eventual publications is expected.
 If you are not sure who to contact, ask a suggestion to the Metis Principal Investigator.
 On request, the Metis Team is glad to provide technical support.